armedev/scripts/README.md

 # Scripts

-this repo contains all the scripts which will be helpfull to get going with convenience in terminal
+This repo contains all the scripts which will be helpfull to get going with convenience in terminal In order for this repo to work you should have the path of this folder in your `$PATH`.

+This can also be done by cloning dotfiles repo and symnlinking the `.z*` files in the repo from the `$HOME` directory

 ## TFF